F1R3FLY-io/f1r3fly/README.md

 - **Version Control**: Git with feature branching
 - **Development Environment**: Nix flakes + Direnv for reproducible environments

-## What is F1R3FLY?
+## What is RNode?

-F1R3FLY is building a decentralized, economic, censorship-resistant, public compute infrastructure and blockchain.
-It will host and execute programs popularly referred to as "smart contracts".
-It will be trustworthy, scalable, concurrent, with proof-of-stake consensus and content delivery.
+RNode is a decentralized, economic, censorship-resistant, public compute infrastructure and blockchain developed by F1R3FLY.io.
+It hosts and executes programs popularly referred to as "smart contracts".
+It is designed to be trustworthy, scalable, concurrent, with proof-of-stake consensus and content delivery.

 [F1R3FLY Discord](https://discord.gg/NN59aFdAHM) features project-related tutorials, documentation, project planning information, events calendar, and information for how to engage with this project.